Inquiry in Humanities

 What does inquiry look like in Humanities?
 What distinguishes the Humanities classroom at Cate?

-• It is a team-taught, interdisciplinary course combining English and history and drawing on fine arts, math, and science.
+• It is a team-taught, interdisciplinary course interweaving English and history and, at times, drawing in art, architecture, and even math

-• Inquiry is foundational to the course: Each unit begins with an inquiry activity and many classes incorporate inquiry as a primary approach to course materials.
+• Inquiry is foundational to the course: Each unit begins with a common inquiry activity.
+Many classes incorporate inquiry as a primary approach to course materials.

-• The development of analytical and creative writing skills is fundamental to the course as are skills related to presentations, participation, close reading, and grammar.
+• The development of analytical, literary, and creative writing skills is fundamental to the course as are skills related to presentations, participation, close reading, and grammar.

 • Humanities aims to be an inclusive course in terms of both content, learning approaches, and classroom dynamics.